 Our current pastor, REVEREND CLYDE W. ELLIS, JR, is a spiritual son and was ordained by Reverend Ray in 1989.
 Reverend Ellis was installed as the sixth pastor on March 3, 2001.
 We continue our spiritual growth as a church family that believes in loving, caring, and sharing.
 We continue to see our church family membership growing consistently.
 Under the spiritual guidance of Reverend Ellis, eleven spiritual sons have been educated and guided through the program at the FLR Biblical Institute: Reverends Tony Ares, Ambrose Harris, Sylvester Howell, Austin Johnson, Delbert Jones, Kenneth Maddox, Michael Mullen, Forest Pettigrew, Earl Robinson, and Randy Shed and Ministers Wayne Hackney and Andy Toler.
 We have also been blessed with three additional sons, Reverends Herman Baxter, Clint Cleveland, and Leon Harris and Ministers Marion Timberlake and Terry M. Williams, through their membership with our branch of Zion.

 Our increased membership has outgrown the edifice at 13111 Telegraph Road and has dictated the need for a larger church building.
-On October 29, 2017 we held our first Sunday worship service at our new storehouse located on Minnieville Road in Woodbridge, VA.
+We currently hold our Sunday morning worship services at our New Storehouse at 13111 Minnieville Road, Woodbridge, VA 22192.

 This historical sketch of the Mount Olive Baptist Church only gives a glimpse of our 90 year history because regretfully, much of Mount Olive’s history was destroyed by fire many years ago.
 We have come through rough seas, black night and have faced the tempest and the storm, but through it all we have learned to trust in Jesus and depend upon His Word.
 The present church and our focused accomplishments are but a preview of what the future holds for us, but we must continue to walk by faith and adhere to the vision that God has given our current shepherd whose spiritual motto is: “To build the church, which is the body of Jesus Christ, one soul at a time.”